 When you use SEO as a marketing & content strategy, you create content that your ideal customer is searching for, and then you optimize that content so that it's easier to find on Google.

 When you use SEO with your Content Strategy, you start by researching keywords and choosing the best option for you, and then you create content that supports that term and answers your potential customer's questions.
 The search volume tells us that people are searching for this type of information, so we know there's a chance we can reach new customers.
 And when we use SEO and Content Marketing together, we choose keywords that you can rank for, which means when you create that content & optimize it, new potential customers are more likely to find it on Google.
+Check out this post to learn how to find content ideas your Ideal Customer wants you to write about.

 I see this a lot, and unfortunately, you don't get the results you wanted.
 The hard truth is that if you don't optimize the content, you create, you will not get the results you would if it were optimized.
 If you're going to create content, you need to optimize it to get the most value.
+Learn how to get started with SEO in this post.

 Again, you may get some results, but nothing like you'll get if you follow the steps and do both SEO and Content Strategy together.
-If you write your content without doing keyword research, you may inadvertently choose a term with a lot less search traffic than another similar word.
+If you write your content without keyword research, you may inadvertently choose a term with much less search traffic than another similar word.
 I saw this with a client recently.
 She had a keyword she'd selected for a page, but when I did the keyword research, I found another one with 4x the search volume, representing many potential leads.
 She quickly changed the page's name, and we optimized the word with a higher search volume.

 The other issue you can run into if you don't do your keyword research is choosing a keyword that you can't rank for.
 You can do everything right – keyword research, write excellent copy, optimize that copy, etc., and still get no results because you chose the wrong keyword.
 You have to choose one that your website can rank for.
 I teach this in-depth in my training program because it's so important to your SEO success.